MLDL-2024-GIST/Coding-Assignment/README.md

 ### Load Dataset
 Be sure to load and use the data in the following way (using a subset of IRIS data for completely isolated data).
 We only use 2 features of data.

 `REPORT1`: Draw a decision boundary that perfectly separates the two datasets.
-Implement the process of finding the optimal decision boundary using hinge loss and gradient descent.
+Implement the process of finding the optimal decision boundary using **hinge loss** and **coordinate gradient descent**(What you learned in the lesson!).
 The report should include a reasoned explanation of how the decision boundary was drawn.

 ```python
 from sklearn import datasets